philip/BingImageImporter/README.md

-# BingImageImporter
+# BingImageSearch
-Fetch images using the Bing Search API.
+Fetch images using the Bing Image Search API.
 By default, a random image is retrieved, based on your search query.

 # The API Key
 To use the Bing Image search, you need a Bing API key.
 The free version allows 5,000 queries per month.
 To get this key, go to http://www.bing.com/toolbox/bingsearchapi and request the key.
 It's a painless process.
 It's part of the "Windows Azure Marketplace".